 Bundle for Additional Savings

-Bundling workers' comp with your general liability or commercial property coverage often provides multi-policy discounts that add up quickly for small businesses.
-Choose insurers experienced with businesses your size since they better understand your claims handling needs and won't unnecessarily inflate future premiums.
+Bundling workers' comp with general liability or commercial property coverage provides multi-policy discounts.
+Choose insurers experienced with your business size since they understand your claims handling needs without unnecessarily inflating future premiums.

 How to Choose the Right Workers’ Comp Policy

-Selecting the right workers' comp policy goes beyond comparing premiums.
-Use this checklist when reviewing insurers to ensure you get coverage that protects your small business.
+Choosing the right workers' comp policy requires more than comparing premiums.
+Use this checklist to ensure coverage protects your business:

 Industry Experience Verification

-Find out if the insurer works with businesses like yours and understands your workplace risks.
-Some insurers have eligibility requirements, such as years in business, preferred classifications or minimum premium size, that prevent them from providing quotes to all employers.
-Ask how many businesses in your industry they insure and what safety resources they offer.
+Verify the insurer works with businesses in your industry and understands your workplace risks.
+Some insurers have eligibility requirements (years in business, preferred classifications or minimum premium size) that prevent quotes to all employers.
+Ask how many businesses in your industry they insure and what safety resources they provide.

 Financial Stability Check

-Check the insurer's financial rating through organizations such as AM Best, Standard & Poor's, Fitch, Moody's and Weiss Ratings to ensure they can pay claims when needed.
-Look for A- ratings or higher since you need an insurer that handles claims promptly without financial stress affecting service.
+Check the insurer's financial rating through AM Best, Standard & Poor's, Fitch, Moody's or Weiss Ratings to ensure claim payment capability.
+Look for A- ratings or higher since insurers must handle claims promptly without financial stress affecting service.

 Policy Feature Comparison

 Compare coverage beyond basic benefits.
-Make sure the policy includes both workers' compensation (Part One) and employers' liability coverage (Part Two), as this combination provides broader protection against workplace injury claims.
-Ask about safety consulting or return-to-work programs that can reduce future premiums.
+Ensure the policy includes both workers' compensation (Part One) and employers' liability coverage (Part Two) because this combination provides broader protection against workplace injury claims.
+Ask about safety consulting or return-to-work programs that reduce future premiums.

 Service Evaluation

-Research how quickly they process claims and how responsive their customer service team is to small business needs.
-Your state insurance department maintains complaint records and financial information about insurers that can help you evaluate their reliability.
-Find out if they have medical providers near you and whether you can report claims outside regular business hours.
+Research how quickly insurers process claims and their customer service responsiveness to small business needs.
+Your state insurance department maintains complaint records and financial information to help evaluate insurer reliability.
+Verify medical provider networks in your area and 24/7 claims reporting availability.

 Other Business Insurance to Consider by Industry